Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 GREAT CareShield is available to you as long as you have an ElderShield or CareShield Life policy.

 1Subject to Deferment Period.
-50% of the selected Monthly Benefit will be payable upon the inability to perform one ADL and 100% of the selected Monthly Benefit will be payable upon the inability to perform at least two ADLs.
-Payouts of Monthly Benefit are payable for as long as the Life Assured suffers from the applicable number of disabilities, up to a lifetime.
+50% of the selected Monthly Payout will be payable upon the inability to perform one ADL and 100% of the selected Monthly Payout will be payable upon the inability to perform at least two ADLs.
+Payouts of Monthly Payout are payable for as long as the Life Assured suffers from the applicable number of disabilities, up to a lifetime.

 3Subject to Deferment Period and payable for up to a maximum of 12 months (whether consecutive or not) per Policy Term.